vzaccaria/chained/Readme.md

 ### Does it work in the browser?

 Yes, check out this example [Domain Specific Language for form validation](demo.html) directly built with Chained. **Warning: it needs a recent build of Firefox.
-In principle also a harmony-enabled Chrome should work, but I did not try it**
+In principle also a harmony-enabled Chrome should work, but I did not try it**.

 ---